 The Christian Larson-directed video was shot in London’s Soho area, and the camera follows Kylie as she leaves a photoshoot studio and walks out into the street, wearing a jacket with a ban the bomb symbol on the back and a heart motif on the front, and denim hot pants.
 She struts down Old Compton street, as she sings the song, turns into several alleyways, collides with a guy carrying a boombox, “borrows” a mobile phone from a café table and takes a selfie, climbs into a car with a male driver and travels through London.
 She meets fans who high five her from a passing car, and the clip concludes with Kylie removing her jacket to reveal a provocative black mini dress, cavorting with a motorcyclist, and disappearing into the night, it was just another day in the life of the diva.

-In January 2013 Kylie amicably parted from her manager of 25 years Terry Blamey (above with Kylie), and was signed to Roc Nation management soon after, she had commenced work on her 12th studio album, Kiss Me Once, and pre-released the euphoric dance-floor hit Into the Blue in January 2014.
+In January 2013 Kylie amicably parted from her manager of 25 years Terry Blamey (above with Kylie), and was signed to Roc Nation management soon after, she had commenced work on her 12th studio album, Kiss Me Once, executive co-produced by Kylie and fellow Aussie Sia Furler, from which the euphoric dance-floor hit Into the Blue was pre-released in January 2014.
 Co-penned by LA songwriter Kelly Sheehan who had already written hits for Rita Ora, Nicky Minaj, and Karmin, the song merged synths, keyboards, and strings in a potent mix that had hooks to burn and not one but two choruses.
 Lyrically it celebrated being independent, feisty, defiant, and enjoying the freedom that disentangling from relationships can bring, “When I got my back up against the wall, don’t need no one to rescue me/’Cause I ain’t waiting up for no miracle, yeah tonight I’m running free.”

 2013 was definitely a year of change for Minogue, in addition to replacing her long-term manager, she would also end her relationship with Andres Velencosa.
 Kylie met the Spanish model in 2008 at a photo shoot for the launch of her latest Coty perfume Showtime, they dated for five years but ended their relationship in 2013, citing conflicting work schedules as the reason behind the split.
 As many of Kylie’s previous partners discovered she is a highly ambitious and driven individual who is wary of commitment to marriage, so once Kylie accepted a role as a coach on the British version of The Voice, the pressure on their long-distance relationship proved to be intolerable.
 In 2015 Kylie would hook up with British actor Joshua Sasse and they would become briefly engaged.
 Below L-R – Kylie and Velencoso, UK tabloid headlines, Kylie and Sasse.